-The Animal Sanctuary at Poplar Grove is home to a variety of farm animals reflective of the 19th century, including sheep, goats, pigs, rabbits, hens, roosters and horses.
+The Stables at Poplar Grove is home to a variety of farm animals reflective of the 19th century, including sheep, goats, pigs, rabbits, hens, roosters and horses.
 The wool from sheep as well as fur from other animals, such as rabbits, was used to create fabrics for necessities like clothes and blankets.
 Weaving Exhibit.
 Hens produced eggs that were a staple to the large Foy family household and its tenant farming families.

 Swine were a major source of income for the Foys, and late in the Civil War, Mary Ann Simmons Foy petitioned Jefferson Davis to exempt her second son, 18 year-old Joseph Thompson Foy, from serving in exchange for 300 swine to feed his Confederate troops.

 After harvest, the pigs were turned loose on the peanut fields to turn over the soil and fatten themselves on the dropped “goobers,” in time for holiday celebrations such as Thanksgiving and Christmas, but most especially for a large family barbecue on New Year’s Day.

 Jersey cows once roamed the acreage surrounding the Manor House, and chickens and pigs populated the back yard behind the kitchen shed and herb cellar.
 Free roaming chicken eggs from our hens are available in the Gift Shop.